-"The Contractor, (company name), by the signing of this change order agrees and certifies that:
+"The Contractor, (company name), by the signing of this change order agrees and

-Upon payment of this change order in the amount of \$, any and all claims in any manner arising out of, or pertaining to, Contract No. , (including but not limited to those certain claims set forth in the letter(s) to the Department of Transportation, dated and signed by of (company name) in the approximate amount of \$, have been satisfied in full and the State of Washington is released and discharged from any such claims or extra compensation in any manner arising out of Contract No. ."
+C ertifies that: se ai \$ Upon payment of this change order in the amount of \$, any and all claims et forth in the letter(s) to the Department of Transportation, dated nd signed by of (company name) in the approximate amount of, have been satisfied in full and the State of Washington is released and ischarged from any such claims or extra compensation." e settlement is intended to close out all dispute discussions for the contract, use lage similar to: The Contractor, (company name), by the signing of this change order agrees and ertifies that: in b Ti th W Upon payment of this change order in the amount of \$, any and all claims in any manner arising out of, or pertaining to, Contract No, (including ut not limited to those certain claims set forth in the letter(s) to the Department of transportation, dated and signed by of (company name) in the approximate amount of \$, have been satisfied in full and the State of Vashington is released and discharged from any such claims or extra compensation in the payment arising out of Contract No. "